phone: (973) 544-8102 | email: homeinspections@yearns.org | Call or email for Appointment

 Radon is a radioactive decay product of radium, you cannot see, feel, smell or taste .
 It is found at low concentrations in almost all rock and soil.
 Radon is generated in rock and soil, and it creeps through cracks or spaces between particles up to the outside air.
 Although outdoor concentrations of radon are typically low (0.4 pCi/L), it can seep into buildings through foundation cracks or openings and build up higher concentrations indoors, if sources are large enough.
 The indoor radon concentration in a can vary from house to house.

-Our radon testing is done in accordance with the current ANSI/AARST protocols (MAH, MALB, MAMF).
-A charcoal canister kit or liquid scintillation kit will be placed in lowest livable level of the building and will be left exposed to for a period of 48 - 144 hours.
-The test kit(s) will be submitted to the laboratory and results emailed to the client in approximately 3-days.
+Our Single and Two Family radon testing is done in accordance with the current ANSI/AARST protocol (MAH-2023).
+Radon detectors will be placed in lowest livable level of the building and will be left exposed to for a period of 48 - 144 hours.
+The radon detectors will be submitted to the laboratory and results emailed to the client in approximately 3-days.

 Radon related problems found doing our Inspections and Testing